Community of Practice

 Australian Clinical Terminology User Group (AuCT-UG)

 The Australian Clinical Terminology User Group (AuCT-UG) is a forum for the terminology community of practice.
 It is self-governing and includes developers, implementers and users.
-The group meets three times a year via web and teleconference with options to attend in person (Sydney, Canberra and Brisbane).
+The group meets three times a year via web conference.

-- Receive updates on both national and international terminology activities.
+- receive updates on national and international terminology activities

-Further information including meeting documentation and online discussion forums is available to members via the Australian Clinical Terminology User Group Collaborative Space.
-If you are keen to be involved, please forward an expression of interest to email@example.com.
+Members can access information on the Australian Clinical Terminology User Group Collaborative Space.
+If you are keen to be involved, please forward an expression of interest to firstname.lastname@example.org.

 Australian Medicines Terminology (AMT) Support Group

-The purpose of the AMT Support Group is to provide expert clinical and technical advice for the ongoing development and maintenance of the Australian Medicines Terminology.
+The AMT Support Group provides expert clinical and technical advice about medicines management.
+This supports the ongoing development and maintenance of the Australian Medicines Terminology.
 The group meets twice a year via web conference.

 SNOMED International Governance and Advisory Committees

-Each Member country has the opportunity to nominate standing members to represent their country at each of these groups.
-Any interested Australian can participate in the SNOMED International Advisory Groups which are open, collaborative and supportive bodies where work is conducted using teleconference and web-based portals for sharing ideas and debate.
+Each Member country can nominate standing members to represent their country at each of these groups.
+We encourage Australian users to take part in the various SNOMED International Advisory Groups.
+These are open, collaborative and supportive bodies.
+Share your ideas and join in the discussions on their web-based portals.